Understanding Indirect Bilirubin: Normal vs Optimal Ranges

 How to Improve Your Levels

-- 1Gilbert's syndrome: no treatment needed — avoid prolonged fasting
+- 1Gilbert's syndrome: benign and needs no treatment — avoid prolonged fasting and dehydration, which can transiently raise levels

 When to Test